-''' mark ports (A, B) that are declared as signed (using the [AB]SIGNED cell parameter) with an asterisk next to the port name. -stretch stretch the graph so all inputs are on the left side and all outputs (including inout ports) are on the right side. -pause wait for the user to press enter to before returning -enum enumerate objects with internal ($-prefixed) names do not abbreviate objects with internal ($-prefixed) names -notitle do not add the module name as graph title to the dot file -nobg don't run viewer in the background, IE wait for the viewer tool to exit before returning When no <format> is specified, 'dot' is used.
+''' mark ports (A, B) that are declared as signed (using the [AB]SIGNED cell parameter) with an asterisk next to the port name. -stretch stretch the graph so all inputs are on the left side and all outputs (including inout ports) are on the right side. -pause wait for the user to press enter to before returning -enum enumerate objects with internal ($-prefixed) names -long do not abbreviate objects with internal ($-prefixed) names -notitle do not add the module name as graph title to the dot file -nobg don't run viewer in the background, IE wait for the viewer tool to exit before returning -href adds href attribute to all items representing cells and wires, using src attribute of origin When no <format> is specified, 'dot' is used.
 When no <format> and <viewer> is specified, 'xdot' is used to display the schematic (POSIX systems only).
-The generated output files are '~/.yosys_show.dot' and '~/.yosys_show.<format>', unless another prefix is specified using -prefix cprefix>.
+The generated output files are '~/.yosys_show.dot' and '~/.yosys_show.<format>', unless another prefix is specified using -prefix refix>.
 Yosys on Windows and YosysJS use different defaults: The output is written to 'show.dot' in the current directory and new viewer is launched each time the 'show' command is executed. '''

-G.187 shregmap - map shift registers
+G.193 shregmap - map shift registers